1chooo/ecv-training-materials/journal/README.md

 https://makeoptim.com/golang/standards/project-layout/

+## 2024/03/26

+This morning, I dedicated a significant amount of time to discussing how to effectively collaborate with the team to complete the project.
+We defined the roles for the first sprint, which include a Product Owner, Tech Leader, two AI Engineers, a Data Engineer, and a Backend Engineer.
+Additionally, I conducted further research on the project and organized a collaborative workshop.
+We will be using Slack, GitHub Project, and Notion as our collaboration tools.
+Furthermore, I will establish clear collaboration rules for the entire team to ensure that everyone follows them and successfully completes the project.

+## 2024/03/25

+This morning we discussed the details of Scrum.
+Currently, we have decided that the first Sprint will focus on **creating the POC for the entire project**.
+Therefore, our top priorities at the moment are as follows:

+- [ ] Understand the Scrum process.
+I will supply some Scrum resources for everyone to reference.
+- [ ] Explore the scope of deliverables further.
+We need to determine the specific goals for each Sprint.
+- [ ] Each team member should brainstorm User Stories for each topic (Model, Data, Test, Cloud Infra, Demo Platform).
+Please try to complete this by Wednesday (2024/03/27) so that we can define the User Stories for this Sprint.
+- [ ] Once we have defined the User Stories, we need to assign each person their responsibilities and tasks.
+Ideally, we should start this on Thursday (2024/03/28).
+- [ ] We need to discuss a fixed daily sync time for everyone to track progress and ensure it aligns with the Sprint's progress.
+- [ ] We need to plan the entire project workflow, including Planning, Daily Scrum, Review, Retrospective, and how to ensure the project stays on schedule.

+We arrange the next meeting time, and I also learn the concept of the Scrum and the Sprint.
+I will share the resources with the team to help them understand the concept of Scrum and Sprint.
+Also, I dig a lot of toy example with the type of LLM and AWS Line Bot.

+## 2024/03/22

+This morning, I dedicated time to the SAA exam and reviewed the concepts of Security Group and Network Access Control Lists.
+In the afternoon, I expanded my knowledge on Docker, Kubernetes, and Terraform.
+I'm also thrilled that my Challenge notes will assist other interns in completing their challenges.

+## 2024/03/20

+This morning, I dedicated a significant amount of time to researching AWS SAM and Serverless.
+I also spent time practicing for the SAA exam.
+I discovered that AWS SAM is a highly convenient tool for deploying serverless applications, and it is incredibly user-friendly.

+In the afternoon, we had a meeting to further discuss the topic of side projects during the internship era.

+Additionally, I explored various tech stacks, including Terraform, Prowler, Containerize, AWS Lambda Container, and the differences between Security Groups and Network Access Control Lists.
+I have decided to write a blog post about these topics and delve deeper into them.

+## 2024/03/19

+This morning, I worked on the Challenge - Fixing the Text Detection API and shared my progress with the group.
+I documented all the errors I encountered and investigated them to find the root causes.
+Additionally, I studied for the SAA exam to enhance my knowledge.

+In the afternoon, I conducted research on serverless architecture for the Cloud Native Developer Challenge - Create a simple app in Lambda and DynamoDB with Serverless Framework.

+## 2024/03/18

+This day, I spend the whole day to debug the Challenge - Fixing the Text Detection Api, I have two problems, the first is that I cannot get the correct result from the EC2 server, the second one is that I cannot add the cloudfront and Application Load Balancer to optimizer the performance.
+Therefore, I discuss with the mentor - Jessie, and she led me to try a lot of things, such as S3 bucket policy, CORS, Apache Server, then we found that I made the stupid result, I add the frontend endpoint as the goal of the frontend, which results in the 405 error because it will never go to the backend server.
+After I change the endpoint to the backend server, it works.
+Also, I add the `check_health.html` in the `/var/www/html/` to let the Application Load Balancer to check the health of the server.
+Finally, I complete the challenge and write the document to help other interns to solve the same problem.

 ## 2024/03/15

 This morning, I complete the Azure challenge - Set up an Alarm with Azure Monitor, I am stepped by the monitor dashboard and the alert rule.
 But after I did it twice, I successfully complete the challenge.